MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/tutorial-kubernetes-deploy-application.md

 ## Next steps

-In this tutorial, you deployed a sample Azure vote application to a Kubernetes cluster in an AKS hybrid deployment.
+In this tutorial, you deployed a sample Azure vote application to a Kubernetes cluster in AKS hybrid.
 You learned how to:

 > [!div class="checklist"]
 > * Update a Kubernetes manifest file